 What would lie in waiting beyond the next corner?
 When would there be another monster ready to attack?

 After playing so many video games, my expectation of random encounters within unexplored territory betrayed me.
 Frankly, there had never been an excess of wild creatures waiting to claim the lives of adventurers.
 Unlike enemies that scaled up as one progressed through a game, the strongest of them rarely hit tens of levels.
 Truly powerful monsters were few and far in between, with humans at the top of the food chain.
 More or less, monsters stayed away from civilization except for rare occasions.

 For that reason, it was strange to see so many powerful golems that could give any one of us a run for their money in such a place.
 If any monsters had existed, they were probably driven to extinction by the vastly superior golems.

 Still, it wasn’t like they needed nourishment.
 Those that we defeated seemed to be powered by some kind of core imbued with magic.
 Like the giant one that tried to cross from the Northern Empire, it reeked of a man-made creation.
 But then, who had made such a thing and for what purpose?

 “Hey, would you look at that?”
 Koujiro’s voice bounced through the tunnels.

-Looking around, I noticed that the cavern walls had suddenly started widening.
-Before long, the tunnel had fully opened up into an enormous room.
+Looking around, I noticed that the cavern walls started widening.
+Before long, the tunnel fully opened up into an enormous room.

 “An entire city could fit here, couldn’t it?”
 Saki, who had been mostly quiet during the journey, finally commented.